Frank Tindall Trophy

 The Frank Tindall Trophy is presented to the U Sports Football Coach of the Year.
-The award is dedicated in honour of the former U Sports head coach of the Queen's Golden Gaels (29 years, 106-74-2, 8 league and 1 national title).
+The award is dedicated in honour of Frank Tindall, a former U Sports head coach of the Queen's Golden Gaels (29 years, 106-74-2, 8 league and 1 national title).
 The Selection Committee is composed of members of the Carleton University Old Crow Society.